Financial education and employee participation – a strong duo

 1. Informed employees = appreciative employees

-Employee Participation Programs range from stock option plans, employee stock purchase plans, share-matching plans, and profit sharing programs.
-Depending on the model, employees benefit from a share of the company profit, or increases in the organization’s value or dividends—but each model also has risks.
-Without basic financial knowledge, the opportunities and risks of the EPP remain abstract for many employees.
-Research has shown that financial competence follows an inverted U-shape with the lowest levels amongs the youngest and oldest demographic groups, and the peak occurring in the middle age demographic.
+Employee Participation Programs can include stock option plans, discount plans, share-matching initiatives, and profit-sharing schemes.
+Depending on the model, employees may benefit from a share of the company’s profit, increased organizational value, or dividends—but every model also comes with risks.
+Without basic financial literacy, the opportunities and risks of employee participation remain abstract for many employees.

-The development of a persuasive financial education program is based on existing information about the target groups and their current financial competence.
+Research has shown that financial competence follows an inverted U-shape, with the lowest levels found among the youngest and oldest demographic groups, while mid-career employees tend to have the highest literacy levels.
+Developing a persuasive financial education program starts with understanding your target groups, and their level of financial competence.
 Segmented communication and interactive learning formats help address diverse knowledge levels.
-Employees can only appreciate the advantages of an EPP when the program is clearly explained, and tailored to the target audience.
-It should be noted that not everyone has to take part, but every employee should have the opportunity to understand the advantages of the EPP, and recognize the added value of the knowledge gained (as part of the employee experience).
-All this strengthens the employer brand, and leads to increased employee satisfaction and motivation.
+Employees can only truly appreciate the advantages of an EPP when it is clearly explained, and tailored to the needs of each target audience.
+It is also important to note that not every employee will participate, but every employee should have the chance to understand the advantages of the EPP, and see the value of the knowledge they gain (as part of the “Employee Experience”).
+All this strengthens your employer brand, and leads to greater employee satisfaction and motivation.

 Tips for better communication

-- Analyse the program requirements and determine the level of financial knowledge needed
+• Analyse the program requirements and determine the level of financial knowledge needed

-Tip:Use focus groups and moderated discussion formats - Create a glossary with definitions of key terminology
+• Create a glossary with definitions of key terminology

-Tip:Use simple language that is easy to translate, and avoid technical terms - Compile a list of the key questions that participants might have before joining the program
+• Compile a list of frequently asked questions that employees might have before joining the program

-Tip:Integrate content into your Learning Management System (LMS), use synergies, and create financial education content that goes beyond EPP communication - Develop entertaining knowledge tests
+Tip:Integrate content into your Learning Management System (LMS), leverage existing synergies, and create financial education content that goes beyond EPP communication

 Tip:Use gamification for playful learning

-- Develop a segmented communications strategy
+• Develop a segmented communications strategy

-Tip:Offer recurring training opportunities, and provide communication toolkits to participants - Regularly encourage employees to test and develop their basic financial competence
+• Regularly encourage employees to test and develop their basic financial competence

-Tip:Coordinate with your internal corporate communications department - Provide the entire target audience with the opportunity to take part in the EPP: Announce, inform, and educate
+• Provide the entire target audience with the opportunity to take part in the EPP: Announce, inform, and educate

 Tip:Plan your campaign backward from the participation deadline